super-linter/super-linter/docs/descriptors/kubernetes_kubeval.md

 ## Configuration

+### kubeval configuration

+- kubeval has no known capability to configure custom rules
+- kubeval has no known capability to inline-disable rules

+### Super-linter configuration

 | Variable | Description | Default value |
 | ----------------- | -------------- | -------------- |
 | VALIDATE_KUBERNETES_KUBEVAL | Activate or deactivate kubeval | `true` |